datatomas/azure_static_web_app/README.md

 ./runners/deploy_main_static.sh
 ```
 This command automatically deploys all microsite routes defined under `/params/` using the shared static storage and Front Door profile.

+If you create additional microsites, simply add a new parameter file following the same naming pattern and rerun the script.
 ✅ Benefits
 - Single Front Door and Storage account serve multiple SPAs
 - Centralized rewrite rules and WAF policy
 - Fully automated multi-route deployment
 - Simplified maintenance and consistent networking setup
+- Easy scalability: just drop in another param file and redeploy